ChampagneAndfragrance/Zixuan_Wu_0.o/content/post/TMech/index.md

 ---
-title: IEEE Robotics and Automation Letters
+title: IEEE/ASME Transactions on Mechatronics
 summary: One of our paper has been accpeted by TMech and will present on AIM 2022!
 date: 2022-06-03
 authors: